edf-hpc/hpcstats/doc/configuration.rst

   all jobs will be loaded at once and this can lead to a lot of memory consumption when there too many jobs.
 It is recommended to set this value to avoid memory over-consumption during jobs import.
+* ``prefix`` (*optional*): The prefix in SlurmDBD database table names.
+Default value is the cluster name.
+This parameter might be usefull only in some corner-cases when someone wants the cluster name in HPCStats to be different from the Slurm cluster name.

 The ``<cluster>/fsusage`` section (*optional*) is required by :py:class:`FSUsageImporterSSH` connector.
 It must contains the following